- Types of Licence

 - Computer A opens the installed program.

-- The activation is taken from our licencing server and allocated to Computer A, licencing their installed program.
+- The activation is taken from our licensing server and allocated to Computer A, licensing their installed program.

 - Computer B opens the program, but is greeted with an error message stating “no activations remaining”.

-- Computer A closes the program, and the activation is returned to our licencing server.
+- Computer A closes the program, and the activation is returned to our licensing server.

 - Computer B re-opens the program and the activation is allocated to their machine.

-An active internet connection is required when opening and closing a program using a Shared licence to ensure the machines communicate with our licencing server.
+An active internet connection is required when opening and closing a program using a Shared licence to ensure the machines communicate with our licensing server where required.
 Whilst the program is open, the program can be used offline.